Promoting Diversity and Inclusion

 ---|---|---|

-Shortened workday system | The system is available to female employees in pregnancy or until the child concerned finishes the sixth grade of elementary school. by up to two hours per day. | |
+Reduced working hours | The system is available to female employees from pregnancy or until the child completes sixth grade in elementary school.
+Up to 2 hours per day can be reduced. | |

-Work-hour change system | The system is available to female employees in pregnancy or until the child concerned finishes the sixth grade of elementary school.
-The time to start/stop working can be delayed/advanced up to 90 minutes in total per day. | |
+Work-hour change system | The system is available to female employees from pregnancy or until the child completes sixth grade in elementary school.
+Work start/end times can be adjusted by up to 90 minutes in total per day. | |

-Subsidies for use of babysitters | The system is available until the child concerned finishes the sixth grade of elementary school.
+Childcare assistance | The system is available until the employee's child completes sixth grade in elementary school.
 The maximum annual amount of subsidy is 200,000 yen per child. | |

 Nursing care | Family nursing care leave system | The system is available to employees providing family nursing care.
 A one-year of leave is acceptable in total per care receiver.
-(Vacation divided into several times can be also accepted.) |
+(Leave can be divided into several times.) |

-Shortened workday system | There are no time limits for the use of the system.
-Working hours can be divided.
-They can also be shortened by up to two hours per day. | |
+Shortened workday system | No fixed duration: work can be shortened up to two hours per day. | |

-Work-hour change system | There are no time limits for the use of the system.
+Work-hour change system | No fixed duration: work can be shortened up to two hours per day.
 Work start/end times can be adjusted by up to 90 minutes in total per day. | |

-Family nursing care vacation | The system is available to employees providing family nursing care.
-Five days of vacation in total are allowed per year per care recipient and ten days of vacation in the case of two or more care recipients.
-Vacation can also be taken by the day or by the hour. | |
+Family nursing care vacation | Employees providing nursing care are eligible for five days of leave in total per year per care recipient and ten days in the case of two or more care recipients.
+Leave is also available by the day or by the hour. | |

 Medical treatment | Shortened workday system | Working hours can be shortened by up to two hours per day if deemed necessary by the company based on the diagnosis of a doctor or the judgment of an industrial physician. |

-Work-hour change system | Work start times can be adjusted by up to 90 minutes in total per day if deemed necessary by the company based on the diagnosis of a doctor or the judgment of an industrial physician. | |
+Work-hour change system | Employees are allowed to adjust the start of workday by up to 90 minutes in total per day if deemed necessary by the company based on the diagnosis of a doctor or the judgment of an industrial physician. | |

-Support system for fertility treatment | Leave can be taken for up to two periods of up to one year.
-Accumulated annual leave can be taken by the hour. | |
+Support system for fertility treatment | Our Fertility Treatment Support system allows employees to take two periods of leave for up to one year.
+Accumulated annual leave by the hour is also available. | |

-Other | Come-back entry system | The system allows employees, who once left Kyocera for reasons such as child-rearing, family nursing care, or other personal reasons, to reenter the company.
+Other | Come-back entry system | The system allows employees who left Kyocera for reasons such as child-rearing, family nursing care, or other personal reasons, to re-enter the company.
 Former Kyocera employees are eligible for this system within seven years after their departure.
-When a former employee applies for reentry, Kyocera's job openings and the applicant's desire will be reviewed for appropriateness, and his/her re-employment will be approved if they are matched. |
+When a former employee applies for re-entry, Kyocera's job openings and the applicant's desire will be reviewed for appropriateness, and their re-employment will be approved if they are matched. |

-Paid vacation system on an hourly basis | The system allows employees to take a paid leave by the hour (up to three hours per day) for the purposes of family/child nursing care, parenting, participation in the school events of their children, or their own medical treatment. | |
+Accumulated annual leave | The system allows employees to take paid leave by the hour (up to three hours per day) for the purposes of family/child care, parenting, participation in the school events of their children, or their own medical treatment. | |

 System of leave in the case of spouse transferring overseas | Employees who are unable to continue their duties as a result of their spouse being transferred overseas may take leave for a maximum of five years. |

-Promoting an understanding of LGBT issues
+Promoting an Understanding of LGBTQ Issues

 We have revised our in-house regulations to recognize same-sex partners as spouses, and to prohibit conduct that, in word or deed, disadvantages another employee in connection with their sexual orientation or gender identity.